-Makes an appearance in Dragon Age: Origins Witch Hunt when Ariane enquires about the exact relationship between a Male Warden and Morrigan.
-Apparently when they think no-one is looking, the Warden often absent-mindedly plays with the ring Morrigan gave them, causing Ariane to wonder if her knowledge of the significance of humans sharing rings is accurate.
+- Makes an appearance in Dragon Age: Origins Witch Hunt when Ariane inquires about the exact relationship between a romanced Male Warden and Morrigan.
+Apparently when he thinks no one is looking, the Warden often absent-mindedly plays with the ring Morrigan gave him, causing Ariane to wonder if her knowledge of the significance of humans sharing rings is accurate.

-Persona 4: During the later ranks of her social link, Yukiko tells Yu that they have been spending so much time together that the staff at her family's inn assumes that he is her boyfriend.
+- During the later ranks of her social link, Yukiko tells the Protagonist that they have been spending so much time together that the staff at her family's inn assumes that he is her boyfriend.
 She denies it, of course, but by then it's pretty clear that she really wants to be proven wrong, the sooner the better.

-Played with in Phoenix Wright between assistant Maya and the titular hero himself.
+- Played with in the second and third games between Maya Fey and Phoenix Wright.
 Pearl assumes the two are a couple, and it seems no amount of red-faced protests will dissuade her.

-In the Phoenix Wright manga collection, Pearl asks Phoenix about his relationship with Maya, and is met with five Psyche-locks, which within the game, signify a secret that is as well-guarded as possible.
+- In the Phoenix Wright manga collection, Pearl asks Phoenix about his relationship with Maya, and is met with five Psyche-locks, which within the games, signify a secret that is as well-guarded as possible.

-Gumshoe pretty much outright uses this line for defense, as well, with regards to Maggey Byrde.
+- Gumshoe outright uses this line for defense, as well, with regards to Maggey Byrde.
 Phoenix doesn't buy it for a moment.

 Phoenix: (Note to self: Gossip with Maya about this later!)